-- Over-the-counter drugs include paracetamol and asprin and can be easily bought in pharmacies and supermarkets.
+Over-the-counter drugs include paracetamol and aspirin and can be easily bought in pharmacies and supermarkets.

 Prescription drugs, such as Glucophage (a diabetes drug) and co-codamol (a pain relieving drug), however, are only available from pharmacies with a prescription from your GP.

 Although medicines can be easily bought or prescribed by doctors, this does not mean that they are completely safe.
 Medicines can have many different side effects so it is important to read the information leaflet before taking any medicines.

 Some recreational drugs are legal, such as alcohol, caffeine and nicotine.
 However, most other recreational drugs are illegal, such as cocaine, ecstasy and heroin.

 Effects of drug misuse:

 Damage to the liver is common as it is the organ which breaks down drugs in the body.